dictation-toolbox/Vocola2/README.md

 ## Installation

-Natlink and Vocola2 have been upgraded to Python 3 fom Python 2.
+Natlink and Vocola2 have been upgraded to Python 3

+-First install Natlink to the latest version.

-The current Vocola2 Unimacro is stable, but not yet released.
-Install from the [Test Python Package Index](https://test.pypi.org/) with the following.
+The current Vocola2 is partly stable, and can be installed via pip:

-`pip install --no-cache --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple vocola2`
+-pip install vocola2

 Instructions for installing the latest released version can be found at http://vocola.net/v2/InstallVocola.asp

+##Instructions for the developers

-To install the version checked out in your git repository, uininstall vocoal
+To install the version checked out in your git repository, -first uninstall vocola:
 `pip uninstall vocola2`

-In your root of your repository:
+-In your root of your repository:
-`build_package
+`build_package`
-flit install --symlink`
+`flit install --symlink`

+-You can now edit the files in your (Forked) repository, the changes will reflect the state of you packages in the site-packages directory immediately.
+You need to restart Dragon quite often though.

+-When you are satisfied with a release, take the following steps:
+-change the release number in __init__.py of vocola2.
+-do a local `pip uninstall vocola2`
+-commit and push your git directory

+Then:
+-`build_package`  (`.ps1` for powershell or `.cmd` for cmd shell) -`publish_package_pypi` (`.ps1` or `.cmd`)

 ## Tests